Living the mission, feeding the soul.

 Sr. Mary Jon Wagner

-Sister Mary Jon creates a balance between her responsibilities as Congregational Minister and her volunteerism.
+Having recently completed two terms as Congregational Minister (2012-2021), Sister Mary Jon is now able to focus on her volunteerism.
 She offers her presence and service at liturgical functions and in her pastoral attentiveness to our Sisters and their needs.
 Bethany House and Lourdes University are special beneficiaries of her social outreach efforts.
 She remains faithfully connected to former ministry colleagues and remains a supportive presence to them.

 Sr. Mary Peter Kaminski